zhangchengchuan/tp-1/docs/DeveloperGuide.md

 #### Implementation
 The archive feature is implemented as the `ArchiveCommand` and allows the user to archive the current data into a timestamped file in the data folder.
-Subsequently, the user may use the `clear` command to reset the application's data.

 The following Activity diagram demonstrates the execution path of the archive command: <br><br>
 <img src="images/ArchiveActivityDiagram.png" width="500" /> <br>